 - Do not scratch the bumps.

 - Do not shave the bumps.
-If it is necessary to shave, make sure that the razor blade is changed each time.
+If it is necessary to shave, change the razor blade each time.

 - After using public hot tubs or spas, take a shower immediately with soap.